 And the one thing that Memento is not is that it's not an edge cache.

 So I and Chris and everybody at Memento was super excited about deeper integration with edge-based functionalities because a lot of our customers, when they think about caching, they think about the edge and they want to get access to a fast origin that's in region from their edge workers and marry them with their edge workers.

 So it's been awesome to see this partnership between Cloudflare and Memento.

 That's interesting.
 So I'm curious, what have you seen developers viewed with Memento in the ecosystem?

 Yeah.
-Sorry, I wasn't sure if you said integrations or applications.
-So, okay.
+Yeah.
+Sorry.
+I wasn't sure if you said integrations or applications.

 So we see a lot of gaming companies that love using Memento's publish and subscribe capability.

-So Memento topics.
-You can build chat applications and high-scale notification systems in a matter of a few hours.
+You can build chat applications and high scale notification systems in a matter of a few hours.

 And the really cool thing about Memento versus some of the other PubSub systems is that it's got the HTTP web server kind of baked in.

 So you don't have to have Memento and then have a fan out layer on top of it.